fbpx

 Real-World Application

-• Retail: A retailer might use technology enablement (e.g., AI-powered recommendation engines) to enhance customer experience, while leveraging data and analytics to optimize inventory management and improve operational agility.
+• Retail: A retailer might use retail digital transformation technology to enablement (e.g., AI-powered recommendation engines) to enhance customer experience, while leveraging data and analytics to optimize inventory management and improve operational agility.

 • Healthcare: A hospital might adopt technology enablement (e.g., telemedicine platforms) to improve patient care (customer experience) and use data and analytics to predict patient outcomes and streamline operations (operational agility).